 Russia ranks second in the world for undeveloped hydropower resources, with economic potential reaching 852 TWh, and only 20 per cent of it currently utilised.

 With 80 per cent of population and industry located in the central and southern regions of European Russia, most unexploited potential hydropower sites are located far from major load centres.
 Hydropower accounts for 99 per cent of renewable energy share, with other renewables undeveloped.

 The Draft Energy Strategy for the period until 2035 expects further increases in power demand, particularly in regions undergoing high economic development such as the Russian Far East, Siberia, Russian North and the Caspian, creating new opportunities for hydropower development in these areas.

-The federal hydropower generation company, RusHydro, owns the majority part of the hydropower plants in Russia, with 38.9 GW of installed capacity (81 per cent of the country’s total).
+The federal hydropower generation company, RusHydro, owns the majority part of the hydropower plants in Russia, with around 80 per cent of the country’s total.

-This country profile is featured in the 2017 Hydropower Status Report.
-You can download the full report here.
+Read our country profile featured in the 2017 Hydropower Status Report.